 College work is measured in terms of credit hours.
 The number of credit hours offered for each course is given with the course description.
 Acceptable scholastic performance is do not meet the requirements for the maintenance of a grade point average of 2.0 (on a 4.0 scale) or better.
-Students may not be graduated from any degree or certificate program unless they have 2.0 or better.
+Students may not be graduated from any degree or certificate program unless they have a cumulative grade point average of 2.0 or better.
 Grade points and hours earned in courses numbered 99 and below are included in computing a student's scholastic standing, but they cannot be used to meet graduation requirements.